BhagyaV3/LE-CSSD-1202/README.md

 - Shlok:
     - Make contact page not have defualt error thing.
 - Atheen:
-    - In Login, Signup, Contact pages, the user can use the arrow keys to traverse over the boxes.
     - For the Tracker, when the user clicks a sector, a div element will appear to the right and will be a form the user fills to input data.
 The data will saved in a dictionary in a collection.
     - At all times, there will be another div element (known as the "Progress Chart") existing at the right of the Tracker page showing the ECOFoottracker's present levels based on the user's most recent input.
 This will be resetted when the user inputs any more information through one of the ECOFoottracker's sections.
 Bhagya can make the basic HTML; Atheen should do the final stylizing.